ecrz00/pico_vl53l0x/README.md

 The information written to the SD card is the same displayed on the web page.
 The sdcard.py code was obtained from [micropython-lib](https://github.com/micropython/micropython-lib/blob/master/micropython/drivers/storage/sdcard/sdcard.py)

-# How to use DualMC
+# How to

-Work with this tool required:
+## First setup

-# First setup
+### PicoSDK and Thonny installation

-If it is the first time creating a working enviroment for PicoSDK, is recommended to follow the next steps:
+Considering is the first time working with the PicoSDK and a RP2040, is recommended to follow the next steps:

 In order to make compatible Windows with some commands, is required to create a Linux environment.
 For this guide, WSL will be used.
 Is recommended that, if any issue appears during the steps, check the [Commmon issues](#commond-issues) section
 1. Open PowerShell and run `wsl --install`.
 Once the installation has finished, restart the computer.